The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 What is a Medicare Special Needs Plan?

 A SNP is a kind of Medicare plan for people in unique situations.
-SNPs offer the same Medicare Part A and B coverage you get with Medicare Advantage plans.
+SNPs offer the same Medicare Parts A and B coverage you get with Medicare Advantage plans.
 This includes prescription drug coverage.
 Some may also cover special services the member needs because of their situation.

 To qualify for SNPs, you must:

-- Have Medicare Part A and B
+- Have Medicare Parts A and B

 - Live in the area the plan serves